sheki/parse-blog/content/note/econ_papers.md

 impact on employee engagement. **

 > Consider these two companies: The first is a retail chain with hundreds of
-> locations globally — innovative, but basically a sales platform.
+> locations globally—innovative, but basically a sales platform.
 The second
 > is a hospital that treats the world’s most devastating cancers.
 Which do you
 > think has a more engaged workforce?
 If you chose the latter, in light of its
 > quest to save lives, you wouldn’t be alone.
 Yet, when we spent time with both